imdhemy/yt-solid/README.md

-# SOLID Principles Made Easy
+# SOLID Principles Made Easy for PHP developers

+## Single Responsibility

+Each class should have only one sole purpose, and not be filled with excessive functionality.